chrisshortlaw/homebrew_virtual_dom/README.md

 #### How will we structure this app?

+All code should be open for extension and scalability.
+We should have the ability to add additional features as we progress.
+Many pain points arise not out of code that does not work but our of code that is not open for extension or which cannot be made to adapt.

 Because we anticipate we shall need to scale our app, we should implement an appropriate design pattern.
 This will make it easier to add features in later versions, as well as keep our neatly code separated.
 A calculator app should be rather simple, so we should resist complicated design patterns.
+A library should do something similar.
+For example, our library should implement a front-end but should also be open to working with a state manager at a later stage.
+At this point, we begin to develop a critical view of what good code is.
+Does good code tightly or loosely couple its different features?
+Should a library be *opinionated*?
+FOr example, compare the Flask library for Python with Django.
+The latter has much stronger opinions on how a developer should go about solving certain problems, whilst leaving them a vast discretion in other areas.
+Flask, by contrast, is indifferent to what it runs with.
+That said, an opinionated library does not, *per se*, squash creativity or enforce uniformity: Django powers a universe of different web apps and web sites.

+From my point of view, I will seek to loosely couple the different parts of the library.
+Being able to pick-and-choose is often a valued trait in software and loosely coupling gives me more scope to add additional features or change things as time goes on.

 If we think about the user interface many modern calculators possess, it has a display and a set of physical buttons.
 The physical buttons can be depressed and the display shows those inputs to the user.
 In certain contexts (such as pressing an enter or equals button) the display will show the user the upshot of an expression.
 Users therefore expect a responsive user interface which will show them the inputs they enter.
 They will also expect more feedback when there inputs are invalid.
 An example of an invalid input would be multiple decimal points or successive, double operators.
 One method would be to check their validity and disregard the invalid input.
 The app should also be able to display the inputs dynamically, like a calculator displays numbers and operators following each button press.

 To achieve this, the 'Model'-'View'-'Controller' design pattern will be adopted.
 This splits the responsibility for the data processing to the 'Model', the general presentation and style to the 'View' and the mediation between the the aforementioned View and Model to the Controller.
 In this case, the Model will hold the mathematical functions, api calls (if any), expression evaluations,arrays (stack), and the core data for the app.
 The Controller is charged with validating inputs, and managing the state.
-The View will  manage and render the VirtualDOM as well as hold our static HTML & CSS.
-The View will be manipulated by the Controller.
+The View will manage and render the user interface and information to the browser, who will paint it to the user's screen.

 #### The Underlying Structure

-When building this app, my intention was to get to grips with the Virtual-Dom and the problems it solves.
+WWhen I began this project, my intention was to get to grips with the Virtual-Dom and the problems it solves.
 I started out by reading the documentation of some of the better known front -end libraries: React and Vue.js.
 Yet, I found the terminology confounding at times, even if the documentation was otherwise very well written.
-A desire to overcome my diffidence pushed me to try an write my own (cut-down) versions of what they were doing.
-This diversion quickly became a rabbit-hole but the more I wrote, the more I understood and the more I began to see the underlying logic and simplicity of each library.
-At some point, I had written enough that it could qualify as my own front-end library, albeit a rudimentary one.
+A desire to overcome my diffidence pushed me to try to create my own (cut-down) versions.
+This quickly ballooned into my writing my own library.
+Yet the more I dod on this more I began to see the underlying logic and simplicity of each library and the problems they seek to solve.

 Most apps are straightforward when decomposed.
 They consist of data and a way of presenting that data: 'Hello World' with pretensions.
 A wrinkle comes about when your presentation and the form of data is not one-to-one.
 At that stage, an intermediary is introduced to handle the data and transform it to something presentable.
 And thus we have our three part app.
 Below, I shall outline how I understand this and how I understand the approaches taken by React and Vue.js.

 At this point, I should state that I was greatly assisted by a volume of work by other developers in this area.
-In particular, the [Preact](), [PubSub.js](), and [Mozart]() by Tom Cully all provided insight and assistance into how these systems work.
+In particular, the [Preact](https://github.com/preactjs/preact), [PubSub.js](https://github.com/mroderick/PubSubJS) by [Morgan Roderick](https://github.com/mroderick), and [Mozart](https://github.com/tomdionysus/mozart) by [Tom Cully](https://github.com/tomdionysus) all provided insight and assistance into how these systems work.
 In particular, the effectiveness and simplicity of their code belies the clever decisions and approaches each of those projects deployed.

-[INSERT MORE HERE]
+It is apposite to discuss the different approaches taken by frameworks such as jQuery and Angular and those such as React and Vue.js.
+Angular and jQuery manipulate the DOM directly through the DOM API and some optimisations to the search of the DOM.
+Vue and React deploy a virtual DOM, really a collection of javascript Objects, which is updated and rendered to the DOM upon changes being made by the underlying logic of the App.

+Much is made at how the virtual DOM is meant to be a significantly faster method of making interactive apps than querying the DOM and updating the relevant parts directly.
+This can be overstated.
+Generally, the DOM API has been optimised enough that querying the DOM and manipulating elements is quite fast and light on memory.
+Where DOM manipulation becomes slow is when you ask the browser to repeatedly re-render the layout of a webpage.
+Those calculations are relatively complex and require a lot of work form the browser.
+If you have ever wondered why your browser is such a memory hog, this is one the reasons why.
+Speed gains that come from virtual DOM libraries can probably be attributed to clever algorithms at the reconciliation phase of the DOM manipulation (the phase where you are telling the browser what needs to change on the page): React and Vue gather these updates into batches and make single, larger calls to the DOM.
+THe reasoning here is the browser is recalculating the DOM layout anyway and will have to locate every element.
+A better use of memory, therefore, arises by gathering as many layout changes as possible into a single change.

+While both approaches are viable, my library will manipulate and update the browser through the use of a virtual DOM.
+This will necessitate the construction and manipulation of many javascript objects, necessitating a neat and efficient interface for object creation.

 #### _VirtualDOM_

 A key part of the user experience is going to be feedback that arises when the user provides inputs.
 Anyone familiar with a calculator or any computer expects that when a key is pressed the corresponding value is displayed to them.
 There can be a few ways of achieving this input.
 One way might be to use the built-in features of the HTML form.
 A text-box permits the user to input characters and have them displayed to the user.
 These fields can then be styled to hide their lineage and resemble a more dynamic web-app.
 The limitations of this approach will be quickly exposed, however: the app will be limited to how many fields we have set out in our static HTML file.
 This might work where we only display a single number (recalling the most basic of calculators) but we want our app to scale and have a more pleasant user experience than a basic calculator.

 To achieve this, we shall have the display of our app be compromised of styled DOM elements.
 This will give us more flexibility when we decide how we want to display the inputs and outputs of our app.
-Yet, constanct DOM manipulation can become computationally heavy for a browser, a programme that is already something of a compute and memory hog.
+Yet, constant DOM manipulation can become computationally heavy for a browser, a programme that is already something of a compute and memory hog.
 To reduce the need to constantly manipulate the DOM directly, we shall implement a virtual DOM.

-A virtualDOM is, as the name suggests, a virtual or shadow DOM which is held by the Model and rendered by the ViewModel.
-The inspiration for this virtualDOM project came from a blogpost entitled [Building a Simple Virtual DOM from Scratch](https://dev.to/ycmjason/building-a-simple-virtual-dom-from-scratch-3d05#lets-make-our-app-more-interesting) by Jason Yu and much of the code is adapted from his work.
+A virtualDOM is, as the name suggests, a virtual DOM which forms the 'View' part of our 'Model - View - Controller'.
+The underying logic of the app sends information which is rendered to a tree of javascript objects.
+This Object tree is compared with the virtual DOM, which is itself a tree of javascript Objects that matches what is rendered to the DOM.
+The neceessary changes are made and then the virtual DOM is rendered and mounted to the browser.
+Ideally, this mounting and rendering algorithm should effectively identify which parts of the DOM needs to change and can intelligently instruct the browser on which parts to re-render.
+In addition to the sources above,  the inspiration for this virtualDOM project came from a blogpost entitled [Building a Simple Virtual DOM from Scratch](https://dev.to/ycmjason/building-a-simple-virtual-dom-from-scratch-3d05#lets-make-our-app-more-interesting) by Jason Yu and much of the code is adapted for this work.
 The following sites and blogposts were also useful:

 - [Marc Backes' 'Vue from Scratch - Part 2'](https://marc.dev/blog/vue-2-from-scratch-part-2/)
 - [Gethyl George Kurian - 'How Virtual-DOM and diffing works in React'](https://medium.com/@gethylgeorge/how-virtual-dom-and-diffing-works-in-react-6fc805f9f84e)
 - [Daniel Pedroso - Virtual DOM Explained](https://www.pluralsight.com/guides/virtual-dom-explained)
 - [Sven Roeterdink - 'Build your own React.js'](https://swennemans.gitbooks.io/building-your-own-react-js/content/)

 The virtualDOM is a simple Javascript Object which possesses the relevant tags, attrs and classes possessed by the DOM.
 Holding a simple object such as this is (allegedly) less computationally expensive than holding and rendering a DOM in piece-meal fashion with the DOM manipulation commands possessed by Javascript.
-For example, a div containing the text 'Hello World' might contain the following:
+For example, an object which is to be rendered as a div containing the text 'Hello World' might contain the following:

     ``` javascript
     const vDisplay = {